adlnet/xAPI-Spec/permissions.md

 are explicitly allowed. 'blocks' defines actions that are explicitly banned.
 Where 'permissions' and 'blocks' contradict, the 'block' should take priority.

-'permissions' and 'blocks' contain objects.
+'permissions' and 'blocks' contain Statement Permissions List objects.
 The table below outlines the properties of that object.
 For convenience, descriptions state what each property allows, but for 'blocks', these properties instead define what is banned.

-''''
 <table>
 	<tr>
 		<th>property</th>